 - 1 cup red lentils

-- In a large pot, sauté the onion in 1 tablespoon butter over medium high heat until softened and starting to brown (about 3 minutes).
+- In a large pot, sauté the onion in 1 tablespoon of the butter over medium high heat until softened and starting to brown (about 3 minutes).

-- Add the cumin, turmeric, salt, and pepper.
+- Add the cumin (1 teaspoon), turmeric (1 teaspoon), and salt and pepper to taste.
 Stir, coating the onions in the spice mixture, until it becomes fragrant (about 1 minute).
 This will help the spices toast and become more flavorful.

-- Add the broth and/or water, squash, and lentils.
+- Add the broth and/or water (6 cups), cubed butternut squash (about 5 cups), and dry red lentils (1 cup).
 Stir, bring to a boil, cover, and simmer until squash is tender and lentils are fully cooked (15-20 minutes).

-- Stir remaining butter into soup until melted.
+- Stir remaining 1 tablespoon butter into soup until melted.
 Taste and adjust seasoning if necessary.

 - Serve garnished with plain yogurt, chopped fresh cilantro, and/or toasted pine nuts, if desired.

-- To make this vegan, be sure to use vegetable stock and/or water, as well as olive oil instead of butter.
+- Make it vegan: be sure to use vegetable stock and/or water, as well as olive oil instead of butter.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.